chrismile/sgl/docs/compilation/compilation_vcpkg.md

 ### Setup on Windows

-As the first step, please call the following command in the directory which vcpkg has been cloned to.
+As the first step, please call the following command in the directory which vcpkg has been cloned to (assuming the PowerShell is used and not cmd.exe).

 ```
-export VCPKG_HOME=${PWD}
+$Env:VCPKG_HOME = "${PWD}"
 ./bootstrap-vcpkg.bat -disableMetrics
 ```